Layr-Labs/eigenlayer-docs/docs/developers/rewards.md

 ### How long will stakers and operators of my AVS have to wait to claim their rewards?

 At most Restakers and Operators of an AVS will have to wait 16 days to claim a reward (2 day calculation delay + 7 day root submission cadence + 7 day activation delay).
+At minimum Restakers and Operators will have to wait 9 days to claim a reward.